 Lots of people have lots of different hobbies, pastimes that distract them from the mundane tasks of work, bill paying and watching a U.S. presidency reduce itself to rumble.
-Some hobbies are continuations of ones started at a young old, others are brand spanking, straight from … Continue reading Failing To Make the Grade In Business
+Some hobbies are continuations of ones started at a young old, others are brand spanking, straight from … Continue reading Professional Sports Authenticator Fails To Make the Grade In Business

 Six years ago, Lloyd Blankfein, CEO and Chairman of Goldman-Sachs, got a Twitter account @lloydblankfein.
 And he’s never tweeted a single chirp.
 Until today.
 And what did he use his very first tweet to do?
 To slam Donald Trump’s pullout of the Paris agreement!
 Fantastic! … Continue reading The Appearance of Lloyd Blankfein